SSMG4/VHBB-Android-Revived/README.md

 - Edit ```sdk.dir=D:\\AppData\\Android\\Sdk``` to match the location of your Android SDK
 - Save your changes, then open ```gradle.properties```
 - Edit ```org.gradle.java.home=D:/Programs/Eclipse Adoptium/jdk-17.0.16.8-hotspot``` to match the location of your Java environment
-- Save your changes, and now go to Command Prompt again
+- Save your changes, and now back to the Command Prompt
 - Go to the directory using cd:
 ```cd VHBB-Android-Revived```
 - Compile the app using Gradlew.bat: